Updating Aadhaar Details for Mandatory Services

 Special Situations for Updating Aadhaar

-There are a couple of specific situations that have their own rules for Aadhaar updates.
+There are several specific situations that have their own rules for Aadhaar updates.

 Updating Aadhaar for Children